RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 - Please ask to collaborate with us, ask us questions, or provide suggestions on our Q&A, rescuesocial@gmail.com, <a href="https://www.linkedin.com/company/rescuesocial/">LinkedIn</a>, or contacting us individually.<br>

 <i>Researchers ethically did this study independently with hopes to save a life and to create knowledge that can help others who need protections from operations, abuse, violence, and bots.
-We encourage you to build upon our studies and analysis for your own projects.</i>
+<br>We encourage you to build upon our studies and analysis for your own projects.</i>